JosePedroDias/fpv/README.md

 Trying to come up with the simplest FPV simulation possible.

-- gets inputs from radio controller via USB using the gamepad API (currently hardcoded to literadio 3)
+- gets inputs from radio controller via USB using the gamepad API
 - uses threejs to display the points of view of the drone and an external cam
-- 1, 2, 3, 4 to change camera layouts
+- multiple camera layouts
+- everything's editable! physics, bindings, maps, etc.

 ## how to run